 Cayenne Consulting’s business plan experts are second to none.
 We are experienced entrepreneurs and understand what you are going through.
 We have deep and broad experience in creating and executing upon business models of all kinds.
 We have a keen sense of what works in the marketplace and what doesn’t.
-Many of us have MBAs or PhDs from schools like Harvard, Stanford, Berkeley, Wharton, Cornell, Columbia, and Chicago.
-We also have experts in market research, business model design, business valuations, SBA certifications, financial modeling, and other fields.
+Many of our consultants have MBAs or PhDs from schools like Harvard, Stanford, Berkeley, Wharton, Cornell, Columbia, and Chicago.
+We also have experts in market research, business model design, business valuations, SBA certifications, financial modeling, business turnarounds, and other fields.

 With over 20 years of experience in entrepreneurship, management, business planning, financial analysis, software engineering, operations, and decision analysis, Akira has the breadth and depth of experience needed to quickly understand entrepreneurs' businesses and craft the most suitable solutions.

 Before founding Cayenne Consulting in early 2001, Akira started two Internet companies in Silicon Valley.
 Previously, Akira held various management positions in New York at Salomon Brothers, most recently as Vice President in Fixed Income Derivatives Trading, focusing on new business development and risk management.
 He has also worked as a senior financial risk management consultant to the financial services industry; software engineer; advertising sales manager for the popular Let's Go travel guide series; general manager of an advertising and graphic design agency; and engineering intern at the Stanford Linear Accelerator Center.